YogeshMore2207/Django_crud/README.md

 # Django CRUD

-This is a simple Blog API built with Django and Django Rest Framework.
+This is a simple Django CRU built with Django and Django Rest Framework.
 It allows users to register, authenticate using JWT tokens, and perform CRUD operations on blog posts.

 ## Features